senagulhan/Kadikoy/README.md

 # Kadıköy mahalle population based on age, gender analysis and population per year analysis.
 ![kadıkoy resım](https://github.com/user-attachments/assets/469e0bfa-e156-48bd-ace7-8f9b2c960f87)

+In this project, population data of Kadıköy district is analyzed based on age, gender, and annual population trends.
+The data retrieved from the Kadıköy Open Data Portal provides insights into the demographic structure of the district.
+The analysis is supported by various visualizations, helping to better understand the population distribution in the area.

+Purpose:

+The purpose of this project is to analyze the population distribution of Kadıköy based on age and gender, and to examine the annual changes in population, enabling a deeper understanding of the district's demographic composition.

 # Datasets
 Datasets and images are used from KADIKÖY AÇIK VERİ PORTALI